microsoft/FluidFramework/docs/README.md

 ### Table of Contents

-Some template pages include a TOC of the page, this is generated on the fly by reading the headers.
+Some template pages include a TOC of the page.
+This is generated on the fly by reading the headers.

 ### Social action